Last updated on October 30th, 2023 at 06:45 am

 Short Circuited Circuit Breakers

-Sometimes the breakers will reset on their own, quickly sending power back to your rig.
-If they don’t you’ll have to do it manually.
-In most rigs, the circuit breakers are located in a small metal box near the battery itself.
-If you are having trouble finding it, simply refer to your rig’s owner’s manual.
+Sometimes the breakers will reset on their own, quickly sending power back to your RV, but if they don’t, you’ll have to reset them manually.
+In most rigs, the circuit breakers are located in a small metal box near the battery itself, and if not, you can locate them using your owner’s manual.
 Once you’ve found them, simply open the box and press the reset button near the breakers.